Coin Buyback | Gu Jin Jian Bao Collecting guide

 Recommendation 1: Look for PCGS / NGC Graded Holders

 The market price of the 9th Year Fine Hair version has reached a medium level, and there are targeted high-quality counterfeits in the market.
-Even if an ungraded Fine Hair version is genuine, it is difficult to sell at a high price.
+Even if an ungraded Fine Hair version is genuine, it is difficult to sell at a high-price.
 If buying for investment, look for PCGS MS62 or higher graded coins.

 Recommendation 2: Prioritize Marked Versions